7 Best Fall Mountain Bike Rides in Santa Cruz

 Continue the artistic experience by heading over to The Gallery at Barndiva.
 Don’t let the name fool you: This rustic-chic space is anything but pretentious, beckoning with its red barn facade, twinkling string lights, and canopy of trees.
 While you may be tempted to explore the sprawling property upon arrival, first step inside the award-winning Gallery, where you'll be surrounded by an eclectic collection of antiques, contemporary art, short films, music, camaraderie, and conversation.
 It’s the perfect introduction to this multifaceted destination.

 Settle in at your table, and you’ll soon witness the hot spot roar to life as locals and in-the-know visitors descend on the big barn for farm-to-fork meals, creative drinks, and the hippest scene in town.
 Begin your meal with the butternut squash soup infused with apple syrup and finished off with crispy sage leaves, or share an order of the chèvre croquettes stuffed with Laura Chenel goat cheese and drizzled with lavender-laced honey (if available).
 For your entree, look no further than the perfectly cooked pan-seared salmon accented by orange purée, sweet strawberries, fresh brassicas, and pickled watermelon.
-(Even if the preparation is slightly different on your visit, trust us when we say you can’t ever go wrong with the salmon here.)
-And since no meal is complete without dessert, do yourself and favor and indulge in the flourless chocolate cake with salted caramel sauce and malted meringues; when it comes to ending your final night in Healdsburg, it doesn’t get much better than this.
+And since no meal is complete without dessert, do yourself a favor and indulge in the flourless chocolate cake with salted caramel sauce and malted meringues; when it comes to ending your final night in Healdsburg, it doesn’t get much better than this.